 A registration form is a critical step for converting visitors into users.
 Make it easy, impressive, and sleek.
-In this post, we will look into the process of monitoring and optimizing signups and share some best practices that can help you boost your conversions and help you achieve an exceptional user experience.
+In this post, we will look into the process of monitoring and optimizing signups and share some best practices that can help you increase form conversions and help you achieve an exceptional user experience.

 As formisimo has described in their case study Small changes can lead to a 55% increase in conversions.
 We will present those small changes and many more from other sources.
 Learn how you can improve your signup forms conversion rate!

 - Fewer fields is more conversions

 - If you need a lot of information - split it

 - Top-left aligned labels are best for readability & completion

 - Communicate expectations and errors clearly

 Start the optimization with setting up form analytics, like MouseFlow or HotJar which offer:

 - Identify usability issues by watching recordings of real visitors on your site as they click, tap, move their cursor and navigate across pages.